flaturtha/CharlieChan/_short-stories/youll-kill-the-people.md

 ### This Is A Stick-Up
 {: .chaptertitle }

-He drove in Tuesday afternoon to rehearse for that evening’s slow, and Alec Thornbush, the program director, remarked that he seemed nervous.
+He drove in Tuesday afternoon to rehearse for that evening’s show, and Alec Thornbush, the program director, remarked that he seemed nervous.

 “It’s nothing,” Joe told him.
 “Been off my feed the last day or two, Alec.”

 He got through the show better than he had hoped to, rising to the occasion like any seasoned campaigner, but he hurried down to get his car, when it was over.
 In the back of his mind was a nameless worry; somehow he was eager to be home again, to know that Marie and the kids were okay.

 As he nosed the car out to the street, he had to wait for the light to change at the corner.
-A man in a light tan topcoat, wearing a felt bat pulled low over his eyes, stepped casually up to the car, on the passenger side, opened the door, and slid in beside Joe.
+A man in a light tan topcoat, wearing a felt hat pulled low over his eyes, stepped casually up to the car, on the passenger side, opened the door, and slid in beside Joe.

 Joe felt a tightness in his throat as he peered toward the intruder.